You Have Something Important to Tell!

 It fosters a deeper understanding of the importance of urban development that balances modern societal needs with the preservation of unique cultural values.
 The city is growing, acting as a driving force in marine engineering development as well as a naval base for Sweden’s defense.
 The management also shows how cultural heritage can be a driving force in regional development, climate impact, preparedness, and the protection of intangible values.
 The World Heritage Site fosters pride and engagement, which strengthens both the city and its future.

-Agricultural Landscape of southern Öland
+3. Agricultural Landscape of Southern Öland

-The Agricultural Landscape of southern Öland is the best place in the world to see how generations of farmers have shaped a landscape while adapting to the natural conditions.
+The Agricultural Landscape of Southern Öland is the best place in the world to see how generations of farmers have shaped a landscape while adapting to the natural conditions.
 A living agricultural landscape with villages, fields, alvar plains, and wetlands that together form the extraordinary whole that is the World Heritage Site.
 The place, with its unique values, is important for all of humanity, and when we manage, use, and develop it, we contribute to a better and kinder world.

 The Agricultural Landscape of southern Öland contributes to ensuring that we do not go hungry!
 Enjoy food and drink from the World Heritage Site and become part of the continuous interaction between humans and nature.
 In a time when many live in cities and no longer have a connection to farms and agriculture, the story of this place becomes ever more significant.
 The World Heritage Site demonstrates how resilient and profitable farming businesses care for and manage a world-unique agricultural landscape, today and in the future.
 The agricultural landscape is preserved by being developed.

-The Hanseatic Town of Visby
+4. The Hanseatic Town of Visby

 The Hanseatic Town of Visby is the best place in the world to experience a northern European walled trading town from the late 1200s.
 It has survived as an inhabited city despite socio-economic and cultural changes, with distinct annual growth rings to the present day.
 This place, with its unique values, is important for all of humanity, and only by managing, using, and developing it, do we contribute to a better and kinder world.